kanekotic/raw-guid-converter/README.md

 ## Use Case

-command line and library to convert guids from oracle raw format to formated guid
+command line and library to convert guids from oracle raw format to formated guid and viceversa

 ## Installation